 For iPhones, under Settings>mobile, there’s a terrifyingly long list of all the apps on your phone – many of which can be secret data drainers.
 Here you can individually disable apps from using mobile data.
 Any app that can generate notifications might be downloading data in the background – look out for email and messaging apps in particular.
 As with Android you can stop apps from updating while you're not connected to Wi-Fi.
 Go to Settings>iTunes & App Store to switch off the "Use mobile data" option.

 You may be able to sign up to a flat-rate or capped data package (aka Bolt On or Add On), where you pay a fixed amount each month for using the mobile internet.
 Contact your network operator to find out what they offer.
 These can be hard to get your head around. make sure to check they work for your travel destination.
 Also see the rates listed above.

 Tip 5: Go to mobile-friendly websites only

 An increasing number of websites now have specific sites where their pages are specially optimised for mobile phone, thus making them lighter on the megabytes.
-PC Advisor, for example, has its own mobile website.
-Others include BBC News Mobile and The Guardian Mobile.
+PC Advisor is now responsive, which means it adapts to fit whichever device you're using.
+Others that include their own mobile site are BBC News Mobile and The Guardian Mobile.